galaxyproject/galaxy-hub/content/hub/global/index.md

 You can add custom content to the top of those pages using Markdown files.
 For events, the content goes in `content/subsite-id/events/main.md` (replace `subsite-id` with your subsite's id) and for news it's `content/subsite-id/news/main.md`.

+### Ghost sites

+If you want to be part of the Global Hub community but already have a website, you can add yourself as a "ghost site".
+This means you will have an entry in the navbar 'Regions' dropdown, but no internal page will be created for you.
+Instead, you provide an `external: <url>` value in your `config.json` entry.
+See `au` for an example of this.
+To take advantage of cross-site posting as a ghost site, your application can consume the events JSON feed at `/events/feed.json` (filtered to those occuring < 30 days ago *at build time*).

 More to come
 ------------